-We have put together a list of commonly asked questions to help you decide if an Inbound policy is for you.
-Cover-More’s Inbound travel insurance is for non-Australian residents who are visiting Australia.
+We have put together a list of commonly asked questions to help you decide if an Inbound Policy is for you.
+Our Inbound Travel Insurance Plan is for non-Australian residents who are visiting Australia.
 This type of cover is available for travellers up to the age of 69.
-Your trip doesn't have to be limited to just Australia though!
+Your trip doesn't have to be limited to just Australia, though!
 Provided the majority of your time is spent in the Land Down Under, your other destinations can be covered as well.
 This means we can protect you from the moment you step out of your front door until you return home.
-Read more about Inbound travel insurance.

 Want to see the answers to more questions?
 Check out our general FAQs.